-Chrysler PT Cruiser 2001-2010: powertrain, problems, pros and cons, maintenance tips
+Chrysler PT Cruiser 2001-2010: pros and cons, problems

 A very few cars can compete with the PT Cruiser style in the sea of modern econoboxes.
 Classified in the U.S. as a truck, the PT Cruiser rides on a car-like front-wheel drive unibody platform, with a 4-cylinder engine.
-It handles well and has a practical interior with easy access and versatile cargo space.

 2006 Chrysler PT Cruiser 2006 Chrysler PT Cruiser (Photo: Chrysler)

-Chrysler PT Cruiser problems: One of the issues that can cause the engine to overheat and the A/C not to work is a bad cooling fan motor.
+Chrysler PT Cruiser Problems: One of the issues that can cause the engine to overheat and the A/C not to work is a bad cooling fan motor.
 The cooling fan has two speeds, often one of them stops working.
 For example, watch this video.
 Sometimes this could happen intermittently.
 Severe overheating can damage the engine, so it's recommended to repair the overheating problem before it causes more damage.
 A bad thermostat, clogged radiator or bad radiator cap are other possible reasons for overheating.
 Here is a good video on Chrysler PT Cruiser cooling fan troubleshooting.
 Check more videos on this subject.

 A bad camshaft sensors could cause the code P0340 as well as some driveability issues, including stalling.
 The crankshaft position sensor must be checked too as it also can cause the same issue.